wonderfan/test/blockchain/internals.md

 runtime/trace contains facilities for programs to generate traces for the Go execution tracer runtime/debug contains facilities for programs to debug themselves while they are running

-profiling and benchmarking should be part of earlier stages when the code is still in baking stage and not merged into production.
+Profiling and benchmarking should be part of earlier stages when the code is still in baking stage and not merged into production.